 Key ingredients or Essentials:

 !.
 You see a strong upper body to lower body relationship that increases rather than decreases through the arc.
 This ability is rarely seen in 13 year olds, especially on steeps like this, on hard chattered ruts in GS.
-This is coached and learned, based on a partnership between athlete and coach that requires time and effort, doesn't happen naturally or by happenstance.
+This is coached and learned, based on a partnership between athlete and coach that requires time and effort, doesn't happen naturally or by happenstance.2.
+The inside ski is light and all the energy from the arc is going through the leg to the outside ski, "skeletally aligned".
+Some canting of the boot facilitated this, but the skier's dedication to skiing movements and the correct exercises refined it.

 3. The inside ski is pulled back and the skier is perfectly balanced Fore/aft.
 An unusual capability in this age group, again it's a coached and learned; the emphasis on this movement is what attains it.